Sabirah42/Serverless_CICD/README.md

 ### Tasks

 - Using the AWS Lambda service in the AWS Console, set up set up an Python Lambda function whose definition matches the one in the [`your-first-lambda.py`](your-first-lambda.py) file.
 Do not forget to modify it!
 - Set up an API Gateway **endpoint** which, will **invoke** the Lambda function you created whenever a request is made to it.
 Explore the [`www/index.html`](www/index.html) file.
-Can you spot which type of request your website performs?
+Can you spot which type of request the website performs?
 - Connect the static site to the API Gateway endpoint.

 ### Check your understanding